 - HDP 110.
 Brain and Behavioral Development (HDP 1 or PSYC 101)

-Additional upper division biological science courses listed above can be used to fulfill upper division electives.
+Additional upper division biological science courses listed above can be used to fulfill upper division electives for the minor.

 - ANSC 106.
 Global Health: Indigenous Medicines in Latin America